invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/AzureActiveDirectoryAuditLog.rst

-Azure Active Directory Audit Log
+Entra ID Audit Log
 =======
-Use **Get-ADAuditLogs** to collect the contents of the Azure Active Directory Audit Log.
+Use **Get-ADAuditLogs** to collect the contents of the Entra ID Audit Log.

 .. note::